The best cast iron cookware — the pieces our Kitchen Appliances Editor recommends you buy for your kitchen

 From skillets to casseroles, the best cast iron cookware will last a lifetime and look the part in any kitchen space.
 Featuring Le Creuset, Staub, and more

-We think that cast iron cookware is the ultimate gift for those who take cooking seriously.
+As Ideal Home's Kitchen Appliances Editor, I think that cast iron cookware is the ultimate gift for those who take cooking seriously.
 You could opt for something enamelled that will look eye-catching in any kitchen, or go for a cast iron skillet that will season over time.
 Either way, these durable and enduringly stylish picks will cook up a perfect stew or hearty chilli, or sear your steak perfectly.
-What’s more, we’ve only included products that we’ve been fortunate enough to test in our kitchens for a prolonged period of time, so here is our complete lowdown of the best cast iron cookware you need for your kitchen.

 While they are a little more high-maintenance than the best non-stick frying pans or the best saucepan sets, the best cast iron cookware will last a lifetime and often comes with a guarantee to confirm just that.
 Even if you're a non-stick lover, we recommend having at least one cast iron piece to get that seasoned flavour in your steak that other pans just can't achieve.

-Best cast iron cookware
+The best cast iron cookware

-As with Samuel Groves, the Le Creuset range is covered by a lifetime guarantee meaning it can be replaced if you have any mishaps.
+Even better, the Le Creuset range is covered by a lifetime guarantee meaning it can be replaced if you have any mishaps.

 ProCook has an extensive range of reasonably-priced cast iron cookware, and multiple members of the Ideal Home team can attest that it's a brilliant value option.
+I've tested many ProCook pieces in my kitchen and for the price, the quality is exceptional.

 This casserole is hefty, but it's crafted from molten iron for a consistent design with no weak points.
 The design is backed by a 25 year guarantee, which is rare for a product of this price.
 It also comes with a similar self-basting lid design to the Staub cocotte, and can go through the dishwasher.
-For the price, we couldn't fault it.
+For the price, I couldn't fault it.

 Another classic brand that’s known for its amazing cast iron, Staub really impressed us with this space-saving design.
 The four-piece kit includes a cocotte, braiser, grill pan, and universal lid, all of which slots neatly together for convenient storage in the tightest kitchens.

 The brand includes rubberized bumpers to slot between your pans.
 Hang onto these, as they'll prevent damage from storage.
-That said, we found that the French construction looked great after months of use.
+That said, I found that the French construction looked great after months of use.
 The brand recommends hand-washing, but the set is dishwasher-safe.

 The Britannia New Cast Iron Frying Pan Skillet from Samuel Groves ticks just about all of our boxes: it’s made from 70% recycled material right here in the UK and is covered the brand’s Pan For Life scheme, meaning it can be refurbished.
 It’s also got a lifetime guarantee, because cast iron really is meant to last a lifetime.
-We liked that this skillet came pre-seasoned, and the hand-finished design does give it a more rustic feel.
+I loved that this skillet came pre-seasoned, and the hand-finished design does give it a more rustic feel.

 You just can’t beat those grill lines on a juicy steak or sliced aubergine.
 They replicate the grill marks of one of the best BBQs but with a lot less prep time.
-We got on very well with the Le Creuset Cast Iron Signature Square Grillit.
+I got on very well with the Le Creuset Cast Iron Signature Square Grillit.
 It’s hefty at nearly 3kg, but very sturdy, and the handle helps to balance the pan when in use.

 The iconic Always Pan also comes in a cast iron iteration, and we really enjoyed how well it slots together with included groovy heat guards and a glass lid.
 Like the original pan, there is a slot to rest your wooden spatula on the handle, but it spills slightly over the end of the handle which is a little on the short side for daily use.
 It gets hot quite fast, so you'll definitely make good use of those heat guards.

 Another pick from British brand Samuel Groves, but this time not from its Britannia range.
-The set only comes black or in grey and white, but we thought that the grey exterior and white interior would slot perfectly into a lot of kitchen designs.
-We particularly love the lid on this one: it can be turned over and used as a shallower cooking surface if you wish, and it also sits securely to keep moisture in while you’re roasting.
+The set only comes black or in grey and white, but I thought that the grey exterior and white interior would slot perfectly into a lot of kitchen designs.
+I particularly love the lid on this one: it can be turned over and used as a shallower cooking surface if you wish, and it also sits securely to keep moisture in while you’re roasting.

 Although it’s dishwasher-safe, the brand recommends hand-washing to keep the cast iron intact.
 This is true of any enamelled brand, but it’s nice to have the option of dishwasher cleaning if you’re in a rush.
 It’s also a great price for a product that comes with a lifetime guarantee.